Guide to Enrolling in School of Science and Technology (SST) San Antonio for 2023–24

 The School of Science and Technology (SST) is a network of charter schools that offers a curriculum focused on Science, Technology, Engineering, and Math (STEM), on campuses that have a close-knit and spirited culture.
-On November 1, 2022, SST will begin accepting applications for enrollment for the 2023–24 school year, and the lottery will be conducted on January 4, 2023.
+On November 1, 2023, SST will begin accepting applications for enrollment for the 2024–25 school year.
+Open enrollment will end on December 16, 2023, and the lottery will be in January 2024.
 We have put together a guide to help you learn more about School of Science and Technology campuses in the San Antonio area and take steps to enroll your child for the next school year.

 About School of Science and Technology in San Antonio